Ichneumonoidea: Parasitic life cycle

 Ichneumonoids are solitary insects, and the vast majority are parasitoids; the larvae feed on or in another insect until it finally dies.
 Most hosts are holometabolous insect larvae, but there are many exceptions.
 In general, ichneumonoids are host specific, and only attack one or a few closely related host species.
 Many species use polydnaviruses to suppress the immune systems of their host insects.
 Due to the wide variety in hosts and lifestyles, see subfamily pages for more detail.

 The female ichneumonoid finds a host and lays an egg on, near, or inside the host's body.
 The ovipositor of ichneumonoids generally cannot deliver a sting as many wasps or bees do.
 It can be used to bore wood and lay eggs on hosts deep inside, or reach hosts hidden inside leaf shelters.
 Upon hatching, the larva feeds either externally or internally, killing the host when it is ready to pupate.

 Various ichneumonoids are used as biological control agents in controlling horticultural or forest pests.
 An example is the relationship between the species Ichneumon eumerus and its host butterfly Phengaris rebeli.
-The butterfly larva is a parasite within Myrmica ant nests.
+The butterfly larva is itself a parasite within Myrmica ant nests.
 The adult I. eumerus searches for ant nests and only enters when they contain P. rebeli caterpillars.
-Once inside, they oviposit within the caterpillars and escape the nest by releasing a chemical which causes the worker ants to fight each other rather than the intruding wasp.
+Once inside, it oviposits within the caterpillars and escapes the nest by releasing a chemical which causes the worker ants to fight each other rather than the intruding wasp.
 The wasp eggs then hatch inside the caterpillar and eventually consume and kill the host.